 ADAPTABLE - A building, place or space that is able to adjust to new conditions, or to be modified for a new purpose.

 DURABLE - A building, place or space that is built to be able to withstand wear and pressure.

 - The three facets of sustainability (environmental, economic and social) are fundamental elements to the design of the Calderwood Valley project.
 The layout responds to natural aspects like slope, geology, drainage corridors and solar orientation.
 This seeks to reduce development, energy and water costs for not only Lendlease but also the residents calling Calderwood Valley their home in the future.
 Where possible, residential lots are designed with a north/south orientation to maximise sunlight and higher density buildings centralised into two centres to minimise the overshadowing effects.
-Calderwood Valley is targeting a 6 Star Green Star rating in the future, outlining Lendlease's ambition and intention for a sustainable development. - Calderwood Valley is like any other long-term, large-scale residential developments in the sense that new technologies and improvements may become available across the lifetime of the project.
-The framework set for Calderwood at the Concept Plan level allows for the structure to remain in place with flexibility for the delivery. - The calderwood Valley urban design and place making strategies seek to embrace the local natural features of the communities extensive bushland vegetation and riparian corridors.
-Focussed environmental management activites including weed removal and vegetation, coupled with robus water cycle and flood mitigation strategies ensure that the new community is durabl and productive over time.
+Calderwood Valley has achieved a 6 Star Green Star rating under the Green Building Council of Australia's Communities rating tool recognised industry wide as the leading sustainable masterplanned community assessment tool. - Calderwood Valley is like any other long-term, large-scale residential developments in the sense that new technologies and improvements may become available across the lifetime of the project.
+The framework set for Calderwood at the Concept Plan level allows for the structure to remain in place with flexibility for the delivery. - The Calderwood Valley urban design and place making strategies seek to embrace the local natural features of the communities extensive bushland vegetation and riparian corridors.
+Focussed environmental management activities including weed removal and vegetation, coupled with robust water cycle and flood mitigation strategies ensure that the new community is durable and productive over time.

-5.2.3 BETTER FOR COMMUNITY- INCLUSIVE, CONNECTED AND DIVERSE
+4.2.3 BETTER FOR COMMUNITY - INCLUSIVE, CONNECTED AND DIVERSE

 INCLUSIVE - A building, place or space that embraces the community and individuals who use it.

 CONNECTED - A building place or space that establishes links with its surrounds, allowing visitors and residents to move freely and sustainably.

-DIVERSE - A building, place or space that embraces a richness in use, character and qualities
+DIVERSE - A building, place or space that embraces a richness in use, character and qualities.

 - We propose a diverse range of housing products is incorporated into the development targeting different levels of affordability for future residents.
 These products range from apartment living and terrace allotments to standard residential homes found in most developments.
 This improves the social sustainability of Calderwood Valley and promotes a sense of inclusiveness for the community and enhance the strength of the neighbourhood. - Combining the natural elements of the site with a design that is safe and durable enhances the feel of the Calderwood Valley development and better links it to its residents.
 With key view corridors, walkability to open spaces and accessibility to a variety of amenities, Calderwood Valley encourages residents to explore the outside surroundings and all that the project has to offer.
 Whether this be exploring Johnstons Spur, the creek systems or walking between the town and village centres, people should feel a sense of place in discovering new things and getting to know their neighbourhood. - Different precincts throughout the Calderwood Valley project are intended for a diverse range of uses.
 These range from core areas such as the town and village centre to lower density housing closer to the natural edges of the site.
-In between, the project offers medium to high density housing and standard residential allotments creating a wide-ranging community.
+In between, the project offers medium to high density housing and standard residential allotments creating a diverse community.

-5.2.4 BETTER FOR PEOPLE- SAFE, COMFORTABLE AND LIVEABLE
+4.2.4 BETTER FOR PEOPLE - SAFE, COMFORTABLE AND LIVEABLE